hlchanad/base-cms/readme.md

 # Base CMS [WIP]
 This is a base CMS writing with Spring Boot 2.
-Since I am using Oracle Database, the application config or (may be some?)
+Since I am using MariaDB Database, the application config or (may be some?)
 SQL may flavor Oracle.
 Please be reminded that you may need to alter it to fix yourself.
-I may try to see if MySQL or other database works with it.
+I may try to see if Oracle or other database works with it.
 I will try to work on base api server after this one :)

 Functions I would like to have as a base CMS :